koohyar/uptime/posts/zero-point-seeds.md

 subroutines, but I mean should one have a dozen of acyclics to spare... it might be somebody else's worth.
 Typed are the ones that do these stuff.
 Especially after all this never-stolen tape analogy spreading around.
-Some of them almost broke the chair our of excitment when the random index appeared!
+Some of them almost broke the chair out of excitment when the random index appeared!
 The return type is always cool, but you don't keep your index when there's no cache.
 It was smelling like paper crumbs when a senior appended the orbit and the logger only started shouting then!
 I am not particularly against all this _Pure ReturnType_